NVIDIA/ContrastiveLosses4VRD/README.md

 This is a PyTorch implementation for [Graphical Contrastive Losses for Scene Graph Generation, CVPR2019](https://arxiv.org/abs/1903.02728).

 ![alt text](https://github.com/NVIDIA/ContrastiveLosses4VRD/blob/master/Loss_illustration.PNG)
-<p align="center">Example results of RelDN with without and with our losses.
+Example results of RelDN with without and with our losses.
 "L0 only" means using only the original multi-class logistic loss (without our losses).
 The top row shows RelDN outputs and the bottom row visualizes the learned predicate CNN features of the two models.
-Red and green boxes highlight the wrong and right outputs (the first row) or feature saliency (the second row).</p>
+Red and green boxes highlight the wrong and right outputs (the first row) or feature saliency (the second row).

 ![alt text](https://github.com/NVIDIA/ContrastiveLosses4VRD/blob/master/Examples.PNG)
 <p align="center">Example results from the OpenImages dataset.</p>